-At least 400 hours of work experience must be in an IT workplace, applying your degree under the supervision of IT professionals.
+At least 400 hours of work experience must be in a tech workplace, applying your degree under the supervision of professionals in your field.

-Through the experience gained in networking plus your industry experience, you will significantly increase the likelihood you will be offered an IT role before you graduate.
+Through the experiences gained from networking plus your industry experience, you will significantly increase the likelihood you will be offered an role before you graduate.